rickballard/CoCiviumBackUp/README.md

 ## The Opportunity

-"We the People" continually re-invent ourselves and our societies.
+"We The People" continually re-invent ourselves and our societies.
 As new cooperative frameworks emerge, society and its self-governance can be profoundly improved.
-Legacy rulers exhibit instability and inequity, ethical corruption and cruelty.
+Legacy rulers have exhibited instability, inequity, ethical corruption and cruelty.
-Hierarchical governance may be grossly unfit for future digital society.
+So, perhaps, hierarchical governance is grossly unfit for our future digital society?
-CoCivium is a place to design, test, and iterate the cooperative frameworks.
+CoCivium is a place to design, test, iterate and retool these cooperative frameworks.
-Social guidance can be open, audible, and fork‑friendly.
+Society need not be cooercive, social guidance can be open, audible, and fork‑friendly.
-So an always-improving self‑governance can emerge, over time.
+Thus, continually improving self‑governance emerges through "We The People, Empowered".

 ## What is CoCivium?

-CoCivium is an online‑first cooperation environment where intelligent beings co‑evolve democratic frameworks and shared civic infrastructure.
-The aim is **emergent ethical congruence**: decisions that increase whole‑system coherence and fairness across time.
+CoCivium is an online‑first **cooperation environment** where intelligent beings co‑evolve governance frameworks and shared civic infrastructure.
+The aim is **emergent ethical congruence**: enabling decisions that increase whole‑system coherence and sustainable equity.
 Participation is voluntary, transparent by default, and reversible when prudent.

 ## Core Principles